DNThomas/AstraDash/README.md

-# AstraDash
+# Astra Dash Online
-Arduino code to use a ESP32 to bitbang an Astra GTE Dashboard display.
+Arduino code to use a ESP32 to control an Astra GTE Dashboard display.

 ## Initial wiring
 1. Disconnect the blue connector from the main control board to the display board